segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 > **Note**: Transformations are currently limited to event, property and trait name changes, and do **not** apply to historical data.

+## Can I change the data type of a column in the warehouse?

+Yes, data types are set up in your warehouse based on the first value that comes in from a source.
+However, you can request the support team to update the data type by reaching out to [support](https://app.segment.com/workspaces?contact=1).
+To learn more, check out [Data Types](/docs/connections/storage/warehouses/schema/#schema-evolution-and-compatibility) section.

+## Can the data type definitions in Protocols be enforced on warehouse schema?

+The data type definitions in Protocols are not utilized by warehouse connectors for schema creation, and has no impact on the warehouse schema.

 ## How do I find my source slug?